Find out how you can have your car replaced with a brand new vehicle if it is stolen or written off.

 Fortunately, if you have comprehensive car insurance, a brand new replacement vehicle is usually one of the perks you’re entitled to if your car is written off or stolen within months of becoming yours.

-Consider new car replacement cover with one of these comprehensive policies
+Consider new for old car replacement cover with one of these comprehensive policies

 What is new car replacement?